 - The pin used on the insulator can cause damage to the thread of the insulator.

-Causes of Insulator Failure
+Causes of Pin Type Insulator Failure

 Insulator failure can occur due to either puncture or flashover.
 In case of a puncture, the electric current passes through the insulator’s body.
 On the other hand, flashover is caused by arc discharge between the conductor and the earth through the air surrounding the insulator.